mkaszubowski/reefpoints/source/posts/2016-02-10-how-to-have-a-side-project.md

 *A self portrait done on 35mm black and white film*.

 ![abstract photo of ice](https://i.imgur.com/odVVRMv.jpg) *This is a picture I took of ice.
-It’s appearance is more smokey than usual due to melting and refreezing, and because of the size of the river I took this in, I was able to capture somewhere around 15 original compositions*.
+Its appearance is more smokey than usual due to melting and refreezing, and because of the size of the river I took this in, I was able to capture somewhere around 15 original compositions*.

 ![Musical notation](https://i.imgur.com/BjGN6fP.jpg)
 This is purely representational for me of a possible musical composition.
 As I do not know how to write and read music, this serves as a visual for my work.
 Memory alone isn’t enough.